Wilderness Safety & First Aid Resources

 • 10 Essentials Picture Find (from Washington Trails Association): A fun, visual activity to reinforce the essential items, ideal for younger learners or as a quick warm-up.

-• A curated list of essential reading, listening, and watching materials for students and professionals looking to deepen their understanding of emergency medicine, survival, and risk management.
+• A curated list of recommended reading, listening, and watching materials for students and professionals.

 • Technical links and specialized knowledge for seasoned professionals, including links to protocols, regulatory bodies, advanced certifications, and high-level medical research.